 In a world where we are accustomed to everything being virtual – contactless payment has largely eliminated the need for cash and phone apps will soon make even debit and credit cards obsolete, there is something comforting about silver in its very tangibility.

 The easiest way to invest in any precious metal is the time-honored method that has been around for generations: to go out, buy it and keep it somewhere safe.
 The exact form it takes is down to personal choice.
 You might decide to invest in silver dollars, which have the added benefit of being collectible, and therefore have a value that goes beyond being a function of their weight and the current commodity price.
-Alternatively, you can buy silver bars here in a variety of weights, from one ounce right up to 70 pounds.

 Alternative ways of investing